 Here's a bit of back history on why we were so eager to move into our small yellow house.

 This house sits at the end of a no outlet street of which three other houses share and a small church that sits across with a small lot of land next to it.
 A right of way for power lines sits on the north side with the Ford assembly plant.
 (It is not viewable, but a little aromatic for my taste on days they are painting the F150s and Escapes.
 Those days are far and few in between.
 And it is a bit noisy, but I've grown to adjust to it with it being more of a white noise calmer.)
 The neighbor's house behind is set back a bit so it is not directly behind us, but more behind our neighbor next door to us on the south side.
 His house practically sits 30 feet away from ours.
 Our house is our first true bit of solitary after living in the art school's dorm rooms and the three apartments we've moved from.
 All every bit annoying and rambunctious with noisy people.
 Let alone being within ear shot of some stranger peeing like they just drank a gallon of water while you are trying to sleep.
 Blah.
 Not to mention the all the La guaracha sabrosona music blasting and vibrating the floor below you while you try to watch a movie or read a book.
 AHHHH!
-It drove me mad.
-I was ready to move.
-No holding back.
-This house spoke to me to move in and we made it a point to make that happen.
+It

 I had my doubts.
 I didn't want to move in after all the inspections and warnings from my dad.
 I didn't want to fall prey to the housing industry and be broke and fall into foreclosure.
 Evan assured me once again and said it was ours and we were meant to be here.
 So July 31, 2008, I turned in our keys to our apartment and the house was officially ours.
 That same day, Evan was laid off from his job.